IncubatorShokuhou/python-parallel-reduce/README.md

 ### ATTENTION!
 It is recommended only when length of `iterable` is much larger than cpu numbers, or it will not necessarily faster than `functools.reduce`.

-The `function` should better be able to handle the situation that one of the parameters is `None`, or errors might happened, especially length of `iterable` is small.
+The `function` should better be able to handle the situation that one of the parameters is `None`, or errors might happened, especially when length of `iterable` is small.